balena-os/meta-balena/contributing-device-support.md

 Shall contain a `.bbappend` to the kernel recipe used by the respective board.
 This kernel `.bbappend` must "inherit kernel-balena" in order to add the necessary kernel configs for balenaOS

-### `recipes-support/resin-init` directory
+### `recipes-support/balena-init` directory

-Shall contain a `resin-init-flasher.bbappend` file if you intend to install balenaOS to internal storage and hence use the flasher image.
+Shall contain a `balena-init-flasher.bbappend` file if you intend to install balenaOS to internal storage and hence use the flasher image.

-`resin-init-flasher.bbappend` should define the following variables:
+`balena-init-flasher.bbappend` should define the following variables:

 - `INTERNAL_DEVICE_KERNEL_<yocto-machine-name>`: used to identify the internal storage where balenaOS will be written to.